karlronsaria/PsTool/doc/issue.md

 - [ ] 2024_10_16_000505
   - howto
-    1. when the working directory has an odd-number of duplicates of a item
+    1. when the working directory has an odd-number of duplicates of an item
     2. in powershell

        ```powershell